bes/ios-hw-to-os/README.md

 # iOS / iPadOS hardware string to latest OS version mappings

+There is also a [Swift Package Manager Package](https://github.com/bes/ios-hw-to-os-spm).

 *CONTRIBUTIONS WELCOME*

 An incomplete mapping of hardware string to OS version mappings